cille112/route/README.md

 Now the API is running.
 A swagger site should open such that the endpoints in the API can be seen.

-There are two endpoints:
+There are three endpoints:
 1. One for adding a new stop
+1. One for adding a list of stops
 1. One for calculating the route

-A stop should have a name, latitude and longitude.
+A stop should have a name, and a point that contains latitude and longitude.

 The response of the route is a list in order of the route.

+Use postman or similar to test the functionality, a list of stops that can be used is located in the list.json file.

 ## Assumptions
 I made som eassumption during the task.